Our Top Picks

 This unit does a very nice job cleaning solar panels, as well as other glass and windows around your home or business.
 The high-pressure water pump makes it a much easier, less labor-intensive task, and the brush is long enough and sturdy enough to scrub the panels easily, yet will not scratch the glass.
 The high-pressure pump is very versatile and can be used for other power washing tasks as well.

-With a 7.9 gallon tank, for some larger jobs, the unit may need to be refilled during a cleaning session.
+With a 7.9 gallon tank, for some larger jobs, the unit may need to be refilled during a solar panel cleaning session.
 The tubing can be connected to a garden hose, but would require a trip to the hardware store to get an appropriate adaptor.
 Also, this unit does not include a squeegee.

 - Rechargeable battery-powered power washer

-- Professional level cleaning
+- Professional level cleaning equipment

 - Top quality, versatile, many uses